sam-pettyjohn/healthy-helper-v2/README.md

 # Healthy Helper 2.0

 ## Purpose
-The purpose of this project was to enhance our group project #1, by incorporating new features that allow refinements such as allergy specifications, diet preferences and ability to save user information and receipes.
+The purpose of this project was to enhance our group project #1, by incorporating new features that allow refinements such as diet restrictions and preferences, ability to save user information and receipes, and overall provide a more cohesive User Experience.

-We utilized our goals that we initially set 4 months ago as our inspiration to improve work we had already created.
-This allowed for reflection on growth and skill level obtained over these previous 4 months, as well as provided an opportunity to dive deeper into a creative realm of developing a useful application.
+We utilized our goals that we initially set 4 months ago as our inspiration to improve the work we had already started.
+This allowed for reflection on growth and skill level obtained since then, as well as provided an opportunity to dive deeper into the creative realm of developing a useful application.

 ## Table of Contents